 - Graduate and undergraduate students, currently enrolled in a degree-granting program at Carnegie Mellon, and in good academic standing (not on probation, leave of absence or suspension)

 - Fellows of the STUDIO for Creative Inquiry

 - Special faculty, including visiting faculty (Visiting Assistant Prof., etc.), postdoctoral visitors, research special faculty, instructional special faculty

 - Project Scientists or similar Research staff

-- Adjunct faculty (who may be Special Faculty or Instructional Staff), in active employment, who have been employed at the University for at least one year
+- Adjunct faculty (who may be Special Faculty or Instructional Staff), in active employment.
+(For applications over $500, such persons are expected to have been employed at the University for at least one year.)

 - Other possible exceptions (e.g. staff), with the unanimous consent of the review committee, consistent with the spirit and intent of the Frank-Ratchye Fund’s objectives of furthering the creation of groundbreaking interdisciplinary artworks at Carnegie Mellon and by members of the Carnegie Mellon community.

 The Frank-Ratchye Fund for Art @ the Frontier has been modeled on related internal grant programs within Carnegie Mellon University, including SURG (for undergraduate students), GuSH (for graduate students), and the Berkman Faculty Development Fund (for professors and research staff).
+Other sources of funding at CMU include the President’s various ProSEED grant programs.
 FRFAF applicants seeking additional support for their projects should consider applying to these sources, as well.